|

 catalysis inside stars, neuroplasticity

-grown up around normal science.
-It removes their anomalous qualities.
-In
+anomalies that have grown up around normal science.
+It removes the

-Insofar as it includes in its account of evolution
+Insofar as the hypothesis includes in its account

 in which they become transfigured,

-these as harbingers of future development.
-Cherubs are another example.
+these mythemes as harbingers of biological development.
+Cherubs are

 The page

-on conspiracy theories illustrates some of the hypothesis'
+on conspiracy theories conveys some of the hypothesis'

-political concerns, "conspiracy" being a convenient gloss for the power
+political concerns, "conspiracy theory" being a convenient gloss for unofficial narrative.
+The hypothesis has these concerns because politics keeps the hypothesis’ prescriptions

 from being filled.
-The global elites that exploit degenerate
+The global elites seem to have little interest in opening

-policies, undermine the project of creative evolution, which is nature's
+of creative evolution, which is nature's ongoing ontogenetic development,

 The ontogenetic, teleological,